 Kaaloa’s Super J’s: This Big Island roadside spot was featured on Food Network’s The Best Thing I Ever Ate, and they specialize in Lau Lau, along with many traditional Hawaiian foods.

 Lahaina Fish Co: This Maui spot has a fancy Seafood Lau Lau with scallops, mahi mahi, and shrimp which is another one of the delicious foods from the Pacific Polynesian Islands.

 This tomato-based stew is pretty popular in Hawaii.
 It’s made with tripe, which is the stomach lining of cows.

 It also has standard stew vegetables like carrots and potatoes but also has a bit of ginger.
-Some people eat it with poi or rice.
+Some people eat it served hot with poi or rice.

 Personally, it’s not my favorite Hawaiian stew (I much prefer Beef Stew), but my husband and his family really like it.
-They usually order it when we go to restaurants that specialize in Hawaiian food.
+They usually order it when we go to restaurants that specialize in most traditional Hawaiian meals.

 Where to Find Tripe Stew in Hawaii: